LiterateInk/Pawdirecte/README.md

 yarn add pawdirecte

 # npm
-npm install pawdirecte
+npm add pawdirecte

+# Bun
+bun add pawdirecte
 ```

-## Documentation & Guides
+## Documentation

-You can find the documentation, some guides and small examples at [literate.ink/pawdirecte](https://literate.ink/pawdirecte) for more information about the API and how to use it.
+You can find documentation with guides at [docs.literate.ink/pawdirecte](https://docs.literate.ink/pawdirecte).

-If you need complete examples, then we got **a lot** of those in the [`examples`](https://github.com/LiterateInk/Pawdirecte/tree/js/examples) folder, hoping you can find your joy in there.
+If it's not enough you can also take a look at the [`examples`](https://github.com/LiterateInk/Pawdirecte/tree/js/examples) folder in the GitHub repository for inspiration.

-If none of those are helpful, you can always [open an issue](https://github.com/LiterateInk/Pawdirecte/issues) to ask for help.
+If none of those are helpful, you can always [open an issue](https://github.com/LiterateInk/Pawdirecte/issues) to ask for help or join the [LiterateInk Discord server](https://literate.ink/discord).

-You can also join [LiterateInk's Discord server](https://literate.ink/discord) to talk about Pawdirecte, get help and be notified about the latest updates !